wgsquayson/vaimovie/README.md

 This is the Vai Movie app, an app to search for movies or shows, that allows the user to:

-- See more details of the searched movie or show;
+- See more details of the searched movie or tv show;
-- Load more movies/shows on the end of the list, as available;
+- Load more movies/tv shows on the end of the list, as available;
-- Filter the movies/shows searched per year;
+- Filter the movies/tv shows searched by year;
-- Set movie as favourite;
+- Set movie/tv show as favourite;
-- Access profile, where he/she can sign in with Google Account, and see the movies/shows setted as favourites.
+- Access a profile screen, where he/she can sign in with Google Account, and see the movies/tv shows setted as favourites.

 The app was built with: